20 highlights from this year's road trip in France

 14. Most beautiful castle garden – Château de Villandry

-We found the most beautiful garden on this trip (and the most beautiful garden I have visited in a long time).
-Villandry Castle.
-115 new plants are planted here every year, in addition to the perennials and trees that stand year after year.
-The garden is a splendor of color in symmetry, with many seats where you can sit down and enjoy the beauty.
-A place that impresses all visitors – regardless of the degree of gardening interest.
+We discovered the most beautiful garden on this trip—and one of the most stunning I’ve seen in years—at Château de Villandry.
+Every year, XNUMX new plants are added alongside the perennials and trees that endure season after season.
+The garden is a vibrant display of color and symmetry, dotted with benches where you can pause and soak in the beauty.
+It’s a place that impresses every visitor, no matter their level of gardening interest.

 15. The craziest museum – Le Musée du Champignons